ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-asia.md

 </code></pre>

 The report can be very big.
-So, in order to take a look at our vulnerabilities and misconfigurations, to fix and generate a report again, you can also display only URGENT vulnerabilities in a report:
+So, in order to take a look at our vulnerabilities and misconfigurations in a new report, you can also display only URGENT vulnerabilities:

 <pre class="console"><code>$ trivy k8s -n default --report all --severity MEDIUM,HIGH,CRITICAL
 5 / 5 [--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------] 100.00% 3 p/s